FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 Boolean BSON type on the other hand has the order of comparison 8, a BSON type such as ObjectId with a lower order of comparison is less than a Boolean value and a BSON type such as Timestamp with a higher order of comparison is greater than a Boolean value.

-Comparing different BSON types is merely looking up the order of comparison table for each BSON type and comparing the predefined order.
+Comparing different BSON types is merely looking up the order of comparison table for each BSON type.
 There is an exception for Array values, we will be discussing them in another blog post.

 ### Number comparison

 Although numbers have different BSON types, namely Integer, Long, Double and Decimal, they are considered the equivalent BSON type for the purpose of comparison.
 That means comparing numbers consider their values but whether they are Integer, Long, Double or Decimal are not relevant.
-For instance, an Integer value 0 is equivalent to Double 0.0 as far as comparison is concerned.
+For instance, an Integer value 0 is equivalent to Double 0.0.

 ### Null and non-existent field comparison

 For the comparison purpose, a non-existent field is equivalent to Null.
-This means that a field `v` with Null value `{:v null}` and a non-existent `v` field in `{}` are equal as far as comparison is concerned.
+This means that a field `v` with Null value `{:v null}` and a non-existent `v` field in `{}` are equivalent.

 ## Examples showcasing sorting for scalar values